ibm-cloud-docs/power-iaas/Network-security-group.md

 ---

+A network security group (NSG) is used to define security rules to allow or deny specific network traffic that is related to resources provisioned in an {{site.data.keyword.powerSysFull}} workspace.
+You can create NSGs in the Power Virtual Server environment to inspect and filter network traffic between resources in {{site.data.keyword.powerSys_notm}} workspaces.{: shortdesc} This new capability is available when creating new PER-enabled workspaces.
+Existing workspaces will be able to support NSGs after a migration process is completed within the PowerVS data centers scheduled to be completed by June 2025.

 Security rules in NSG define which inbound or ingress network traffic is allowed or denied from reaching members.
 Members are one or more network interfaces (NIC) at the subnet and virtual machine (VM) level.
 All outbound or egress traffic is automatically allowed.